nlp-group-project/github-readme-languages/README.md

   src="shoes.jpeg"
   alt="Alt text"
   title="Optional title"
-  style="display: inline-block; margin: 0 auto; max-width: 300px">
+  style="display: inline-block; margin: 0 auto; max-width: 200px">

 # Git Shoes!

 ## Project Description
-This is a Natural Language Processing project that undertakes the task of predicting the main coding language of repositories using their README files.
-In particular, we have chosen to go through 100+ repositories that are related to shoes and are the "most starred".
+This is a Natural Language Processing project that undertakes the task of predicting the main coding language of repositories using their README.md files.
+In particular, we have chosen to go through 100+ repositories that are related to shoes and are the most starred.
 It is being conducted at Codeup, Data Science programme, Noether cohort, March 2023.

 ## Project Goals